 CHAR_BIT : It is the number of bits in char.
 These days, almost all architectures use 8 bits per byte (But it is not the case always, some older machines used to have 7-bit byte).
 It can be found in Let us see an application of it.
 Suppose we wish to print byte by byte representation of an integer.

 Input : 4 Output : 00000000 00000000 00000000 00000100 Input : 12 Output : 00000000 00000000 00000000 00001100

 00000000 00000000 00000000 00001100

 This article is contributed by Apurva Agarwal.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.
 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.